rizal72/Cozmo-Voice-Commands/README.md

 you only need to [install git](https://git-scm.com/download/win) as it is not included by default.

 2. install `cvc` package:
-`pip3 install --upgrade git+https://github.com/rizal72/Cozmo-Voice-Commands`
+`pip install --upgrade git+https://github.com/rizal72/Cozmo-Voice-Commands`
   * If you are having permission issues (happens mainly on Linux) try:
-  `pip3 install --upgrade --user git+https://github.com/rizal72/Cozmo-Voice-Commands`
+  `pip install --upgrade --user git+https://github.com/rizal72/Cozmo-Voice-Commands`

 **note:** to update **CvC**, repeat step **2**.